rycolos/gkserver-config/README.md

 Not everything is being automated, for a variety of reasons.

+### Testing

+I created free-tier Amazon EC2 instances to test, and tore them down when I was done.
+This was my first time using EC2 and it was fantastic for this use case.

 ### Initializing

 - Install [Ubuntu Server 22.04 LTS](https://ubuntu.com/download/server) locally on the machine.